+Work rises can be used for example to automatically calculate amount of earned evening rise.
 Work rises can be used for a variety of needs in different industries, but the accumulation of them is always based on time, type of event, and compensation for that type of event.

 Setting up Work rises